apollographql/apollo-client/docs/source/apollo-server/guide.md

 Without resolve functions, our GraphQL server can only return mock data.
 To make it return real data and persist the effect of mutations, you have to define resolve functions.
 Resolve functions tell the server how to find and return the data for each field in the query.

-It's probably easiest to explain this with an example:
+It's probably easiest to explain this with an example query:
 ```
 {
   author(firstName: "Jonas"){